The Importance of Workplace Policies in Ontarioachkarlaw-admin

 Company policies are typically provided to employees at the commencement of their employment, but may be introduced or amended after the hiring period.

-While employers tend to overlook the importance of workplace policies, some policies are mandatory under statute, or strongly recommended under common law.
+While employers tend to overlook the importance of workplace policies in Ontario, some policies are mandatory under statute, or strongly recommended under common law.
 This article outlines various policies that are mandated or strongly recommended in Ontario, and which best practices to follow.

 In Ontario, there are several mandatory policies for employers, depending on factors such as the workplace industry, nature of the workplace tasks, and the number of employees.
 It is essential for employers to ensure these policies are legally compliant.
 Due to ongoing legal changes and amendments, these mandatory policies should be subject to annual reviews.

-Below are some examples of mandatory policies in Ontario:
+Below are some examples of mandatory workplace policies in Ontario:

 - health and safety policy, including workplace harassment and workplace violence policy;